keim-hs-esslingen/ki4robofleet-sumo-tools/routeSampler_Example/README.md

 # Creating Traffic in SUMO with routeSampler

-### To create routes with routeSampler.py from counting data need the following files:
+### To create routes with routeSampler.py from counting data, we need the following files:

 + osm.net.xml : the SUMO net file
 + myDetectors.xml : the file the traffic counting detector position